openSUSE/news-o-o/_posts/2011-11-07-opensuse-weekly-news-issue-200-is-out.markdown

 **cat**

 Cat is  used to either view, create, or join multiple text files together.
-(In fact, the term cat is short for catenate, which is a fancy way of saying to join two things together, end-to-end.)
+(In fact, the term â€œcatâ€ is short for catenate, which is a fancy way of saying â€œto join two things together, end-to-endâ€.)

 By default, stdin for cat is the keyboard, and stdout is the computer screen.
-If you just type cat at the command prompt, you™ll be able to type in text, and make it echo back to you as soon as you hit Enter.
+If you just type â€œcatâ€ at the command prompt, youâ€™ll be able to type in text, and make it echo back to you as soon as you hit Enter.
 It will keep doing this until you press Ctrl-d to end it. (...)

-
+â€

+â€œ

         [BashShell.net/Mike: Testing the Exit Status of a Command](http://bashshell.net/shell-scripts/exit-status-with-test/)